nrbnlulu/strawberry-django-auth/docs/settings.md

 ### JWT\_TIME\_FORMAT

-> A valid 'strftime' string that will be used to encode the token payload.
+> A valid 'strftime' string that will be used to encode the token
+> payload.

 ### JWT\_PAYLOAD\_HANDLER

-> A custom function to generate the token datatype, its up to you to encode the token.
+> A custom function to generate the token datatype, its up to you to
+> encode the token.

 ### JWT\_PAYLOAD\_PK

-> field that will be used to generate the token from a user instance and
+> Field that will be used to generate the token from a user instance and
 > retrieve user based on the decoded token.
+>
 > *This filed must be unique in the database*

 ### JWT\_TOKEN\_FINDER

 > A hook called by `GqlAuthRootField` to find the token.
+Accepts the
->  Accepts the request object (might be channels scope dict or django request object)
+> request object (might be channels scope dict or django request object)
+>
 >  **remember to strip the "JWT " prefix
 > if you override this.**